Investor RelationsCorporate Governance

 - Facilitate employee understanding to maximise the value of the remuneration programmes

 Remuneration for Key Management Personnel

 Remuneration for key management personnel comprises fixed components, variable cash components, unit-based components and employee benefits:

 The fixed components comprise the base salary, fixed allowances and compulsory employer contribution to an employee’s Central Provident Fund.

 B. Variable Cash Components

 The variable cash components comprise the Balanced Scorecard Bonus Plan (BSBP) that is linked to the achievement of annual performance targets for each key management personnel as agreed at the beginning of the financial year with the Board.

-After the close of each year, the Board reviews CRCT Group’s achievements against the targets set in the Balanced Scorecard, determines the overall performance taking into consideration qualitative factors such as the business environment, regulatory landscape and industry trends and approves a bonus pool that is commensurate with the performance achieved.
+After the close of each year, the Board reviews CRCT Group’s achievements against the targets set in the Balanced Scorecard and determines the overall performance taking into consideration qualitative factors such as the business environment, regulatory landscape and industry trends.

 C. Unit-based Components

-Unit awards were granted in FY 2017 pursuant to the CapitaLand Retail China Trust Management Limited Performance Unit Plan (PUP) and CapitaLand Retail China Trust Management Limited Restricted Unit Plan (RUP) (together, the Unit Plans), approved by the Board.
+Unit awards were granted in FY 2018 pursuant to the CapitaLand Retail China Trust Management Limited Performance Unit Plan (PUP) and CapitaLand Retail China Trust Management Limited Restricted Unit Plan (RUP) (together, the Unit Plans), approved by the Board.
 The Manager believes that the Unit-based Component of the remuneration for key management personnel serves to align the interests of such key management personnel with that of Unitholders and CRCT’s long-term growth and value.